-Over the holiday season I tried a new recipe for Christmas Crack.
+A few years ago over the holiday season, I tried a new recipe for Christmas Crack.
 It was delicious and everyone who tried it loved it.
 What is Christmas Crack you ask?
-It’s a yummy saltine cracker, toffee and chocolate treat that you can whip up in under 30 minutes.
+It’s a yummy saltine cracker, toffee, and chocolate treat that you can whip up in under 30 minutes.
 Sounds good right?
-If you are looking for an easy, in expensive recipe this is one for you.
+If you are looking for an easy, inexpensive recipe this is one for you.

 All you need is: